Najasherin/decoyshield-honeypot/README.md

 It simulates vulnerable services to attract potential attackers and monitors their behavior to gain insights into attack patterns, intent, and threat levels.

 ---
+## 🧾 Project Type
+**Group Mini Project** (Academic)

+Developed as part of a team project to explore honeypot-based cybersecurity concepts.

 ## 🚀 Features